 Why is it so hard to learn about learning?

-In this talk, Dr William Rankin, pi-top’s Director of Learning and Research, shares a brief history of indoor lighting and how that connects to the future of education.
+In this talk, Dr William Rankin, Founder of Unfold Learning and former Director of Learning & Research at pi-top, shares a brief history of indoor lighting and how that connects to the future of education.

 The unlikely champion for testing kids around the world on empathy and creativity